-01.01 The purpose of this policy is to regulate the installation and use of video documentation and surveillance (VDS) systems designed to allow observation and recording from cameras installed on university property.
+01.01 The purpose of this policy is to regulate the installation and use of video documentation and surveillance (VDS) systems designed to allow observation and recording from cameras installed on Texas State University property.
 This policy does not imply or guarantee that the university will monitor cameras 24 hours a day, seven days a week.
 Cameras are NOT a guarantee of safety, but are tools that assist the university in overall security, serve as a deterrent against crimes and inappropriate or unlawful activity, as well as provide information to assist with incident investigations.

-01.02 This policy applies to all students, faculty, staff, departments, divisions and colleges in the use of VDS systems.
+01.02 This policy applies to all students, faculty, staff, departments, divisions, and colleges in the use of VDS systems.
 This policy applies to all forms of video documentation and surveillance, regardless of the technology employed, including closed circuit television (CCTV), Internet-based (Web) camera systems, and cameras used for academic or business purposes.

 Application of this policy to cameras used for legitimate academic purposes will comply with UPPS No. 02.02.03, Protection of Human Research Subjects.
 Camera systems installed expressly and specifically to enable teleconferencing among willing and fully informed participants are exempt from this policy.

-02.01 VDS is the continuous or periodic observation or recording of campus activity to detect, deter, or obtain evidence of criminal or otherwise prohibited behavior.
+02.01 VDS – the continuous or periodic observation or recording of campus activity to detect, deter, or obtain evidence of criminal or otherwise prohibited behavior.
 The university may also use VDS to observe and record academic or business activities if this function and use is consistent with this policy.

-02.03 Video Surveillance Operator is any individual approved by the director of the University Police Department (UPD) to view or control a VDS camera, or to view or control the data captured by a VDS system.
+02.03 Video Surveillance Operator – any individual approved by the director of the University Police Department (UPD) to view or control a VDS camera, or to view or control the data captured by a VDS system.

 03. GENERAL PRINCIPLES

-03.01 Texas State University-San Marcos is committed to enhancing the campus’ quality of life by integrating the best practices of public and private policing with state-of-the-art technology.
+03.01 Texas State is committed to enhancing the campus’ quality of life by integrating the best practices of public and private policing with state-of-the-art technology.
 VDS systems are a critical component of a comprehensive security plan using state-of-the-art technology.

-03.02 The primary purpose of an integrated VDS system under the UPD is to deter crime and to assist the police in protecting the property of the university community and access to facilities and services.
+03.02 The primary purpose of an integrated VDS system under UPD is to deter crime and to assist the police in protecting the property of the university community and access to facilities and services.
 Any diversion of security technologies and personnel for other purposes that might compromise the viability of these resources for critical security goals is prohibited by this policy.

 03.05 VDS of public areas will not violate the reasonable expectation to privacy as defined by law.